maelvls/README.md/README.md

-After a few months, I stepped up as Tech Lead in a team of four people.
+After a few months, I stepped up as tech lead in a team of four people.
 I would run the daily standups, make sure the backlog is in good shape, work with the Product Manager to flesh out stories, point the stories with the team, run a biweekly retro meeting (we ended up working in an uninterrupted sprint).
 Notable achievements are the “project office hours” I started; the meeting increased the cross-team communication through demos and open discussions about anything more or less related to my team’s project.

 Beyond my primary assignment, I also worked with the rest of the company on topics such as